ian-hanus/GroupGameSystem/doc/plan/CONTRACT.md

+# Team Contract

-Team Name: Cracking Open A Scrolled One With The Boys
+## Team Name: Cracking Open A Scrolled One With The Boys

 We all promise to listen to each other?s ideas with respect.
 We all promise to do our work as best as we can.